-- a provision map identifying curriculum content and coverage. - a framework of suggested learning opportunities for how learning can be scaffolded - a clear accreditation pathway for pupils that underpins their learning and acknowledges the progress that has been made throughout their education. - frequent and regular opportunities for pupils to repeat, retrieve and generalise knowledge and skills across contexts, to support both storage and retrieval strength and retention of new learning - real-life application of knowledge and skills to prepare pupils for increased independence, moving towards adulthood - individual priorities (as identified in EHCP Outcomes) are embedded in daily learning

-In addition, we also understand that learning can be invisible in the short term and that sustained mastery takes time.
-We make intra-curricular wherever possible to strengthen learning.
-Our pupils are not always able to make the links between different learning experiences due to the contextualised learning, associated with autism.
+- curriculum content and coverage. - a framework of suggested learning opportunities for how learning can be scaffolded - a clear accreditation pathway for pupils that underpins their learning and acknowledges the progress that has been made throughout their education. - frequent and regular opportunities for pupils to repeat, retrieve and generalise knowledge and skills across contexts, to support both storage and retrieval strength and retention of new learning - real-life application of knowledge and skills to prepare pupils for increased independence, moving towards adulthood - individual priorities (as identified in EHCP Outcomes) are embedded in daily learning are not always able to make the links between different learning experiences due to the contextualised learning, associated with autism.
 For this reason, we teach themes through other curriculum areas.
 For example, numeracy skills are often specifically practiced in the community, using money and time in real situations where appropriate.
 Our curriculum gives equal weight to the knowledge and skills our pupils need to equip them for independence along with those more relevant to subject specific understanding.